bxparks/AceButton/README.md

 * `pin`: the I/O pin number assigned to the button
-* `defaultReleasedState`: the logical value of the button when it is in its default "released" state (`HIGH` using a pull-up resister, `LOW` for a pull-down pull-down resister)
+* `defaultReleasedState`: the logical value of the button when it is in its default "released" state (`HIGH` using a pull-up resistor, `LOW` for a pull-down pull-down resistor)
 * `id`: an optional, user-defined identifier for the the button, for example, an index into an array with additional information